Akshayakumar78129/Enterprise-Multi-Agent-Platform/DASHBOARD_TESTING_CHECKLIST.md

 - [ ] No visual overlaps or cut-off content
 - [ ] Consistent vertical spacing between sections

+### 1.3.1 Single Card Per Visualization ⚠️ CRITICAL

+**Requirement**: Each visualization must have EXACTLY ONE card border around it.
+No double cards or nested borders.

+**Test Procedure**:

+1. **Visual Inspection**:
+   - Open dashboard in browser
+   - Look at each chart/graph/visualization
+   - Count the number of visible borders around each visualization
+   - [ ] Each visualization has exactly 1 border/card styling (not 0, not 2+)

+2. **DevTools Inspection**:
+   - Right-click each visualization → "Inspect Element"
+   - Look for nested elements with border/boxShadow styles
+   - [ ] No nested Card components creating double borders
+   - [ ] No combination of external Card + component with built-in borders

+3. **Common Violations to Check**:

+   **SegmentDistributionMap** (most common violation):
+   - [ ] SegmentDistributionMap has NO external Card wrapper
+   - [ ] Only the component's internal border is visible
+   - [ ] Shift-click still works (implemented on wrapper div)

+   **BarChart/LineChart**:
+   - [ ] These charts HAVE an external Card wrapper (they need it)
+   - [ ] Chart.js title is disabled (`plugins: { title: { display: false } }`)
+   - [ ] Title is h3 tag above the Card

+   **Custom Components**:
+   - [ ] Components with built-in card styling have NO external Card
+   - [ ] Components without built-in styling HAVE external Card wrapper

+4. **Exceptions** (these are correct):
+   - **Segment Profile Cards**: Each segment IS a card - multiple cards in grid is intentional
+   - **KPI Cards**: Each KPI is a card within KPIRow - this is standard pattern
+   - **Multi-visualization sections**: Multiple separate cards side-by-side is OK

+**How to Identify Double Card Issues**:
+- ❌ Two borders/shadows around one visualization
+- ❌ Extra padding creating a "card within a card" look
+- ❌ DevTools shows nested elements both with `border` or `box-shadow` styles

+**Impact**: Double cards look unprofessional, waste space, and create visual clutter.
+This is a **CRITICAL** compliance failure.

 ### 1.4 Responsive Behavior

 #### Desktop (1920px)